 Speech and Language Therapy

-We have two Specialist Speech and Language Therapist who both work one morning a week within the ARC.
+We have two Specialist Speech and Language Therapist who both work one morning a week within the Resourced Provision.
 Their work involves carrying out both formal and informal assessments, to identify progress and future targets, and delivering one to one and group speech and language sessions, specifically related to these targets.
 In addition, joint planning and target setting with Teachers of the Deaf ensures that the speech and language targets are built into the day to day curriculum to meet individuals’ needs.

-An educational audiologist works closely with the ARC and provides regular support and training to staff as well as with transition to secondary school.
+An educational audiologist works closely with the Resourced Provision and provides regular support and training to staff as well as with transition to secondary school.

 Parent Involvement Officer

-A Parent Involvement Officer provides regular support to families of ARC pupils.
+A Parent Involvement Officer provides regular support to families of the pupils.
 This includes the following: